 Palliative care consults can be conducted at Montefiore, in other skilled nursing and assisted living facilities or in your home.

 The process can begin with your primary physician suggesting that a palliative care consult would be helpful or you requesting the services of the palliative care consult team.

-A member of the palliative care team will then contact you to determine the primary goals of the consult and set up an appointment with the palliative care physician.
-The palliative care physician would then talk to your primary physician, review the medical records and perform a physical examination to get a clear picture of the patient’s medical history and current status.
-The palliative care physician and other team members then meet with the patient and family members to thoroughly review their concerns and needs.
+A member of the palliative care team will then contact you to determine the primary goals of the consult and set up an appointment.
+The palliative care team would then talk to your primary physician, review the medical records and perform a physical examination to get a clear picture of the patient’s medical history and current status.
+The palliative care team would then meet with the patient and family members to thoroughly review their concerns and needs.
 Recommendations are shared with the patient, family and primary physician.
 Additional consults are scheduled as needed to meet goals and assist with new issues as they arise.

 For referrals and information phone 216.910.2642.

 With gratitude to the Mt.
 Sinai Health Care Foundation and The McGregor Foundation for generously supporting this program.

 Montefiore’s palliative and hospice services are open to all faiths.